-- Parent conference within 5 days. - 3-5 day suspension, exclusion from school activities. - Police report. - Mandatory recommendation for expulsion on the first offense unless the principal feels there are extenuating circumstances and so reports to the Board of Education.
+- Parent conference within 5 days.

+- 3-5 day suspension, exclusion from school activities.

+- Police report.

 In some cases the following shall occur in addition to the consequences listed above:

 - Written extension of suspension pending expulsion hearing. - Involuntary transfer to another school or program.